This Roasted Red Pepper Sandwich is built with three layers of deliciousness…creamy vegan mozzarella, cheesy pesto & smoky-sweet peppers.

 No complaints, here because bell peppers are my favorite vegetable (well one of my favorites).
 So, I’ve been making Roasted Pepper Salad these Quinoa Stuffed Peppers and this Roasted Red Pepper Sandwich.

 I grew up on Long Island, where there’s literally a deli on every street corner, and this is the sandwich I would order Every.
 Single.
 Time.
 I loved the combination of sweet and smoky flavors from the roasted peppers, coupled with zesty pesto and creamy mozzarella, in between fresh crusty bread.

 After going vegan, I never dreamed it would be possible to enjoy this tasty sandwich again, but I was wrong.
 I’m enjoying it even more with this vegan mozzarella cheese and this delicious zucchini pesto.
 Dreams really do come true!

 Sandwich making done right

 Trust me, this roasted red pepper sandwich is worth the extra effort.
-It’s not only bursting with incredible flavor, it’s hearty and healthy.
+It’s not only bursting with incredible flavor, but it’s also hearty and healthy.
 Once you make the vegan mozzarella, pesto and roast the peppers, you can store it all in the fridge, and have this fancy looking sangy in minutes.
-It holds up nicely too, so you can bring one to work everyday.
+It holds up nicely too, so you can bring one to work every day.
 Your coworkers will be jealous!